mini-kelsi/WGU_Data_Analytics/D491_Intro to Analytics/Intro_to_Data_Study_Guide.md

   ## Section 2 - The Data Analytics Lifecycle

-- Identify & describe the **discovery phase**
+- Identify & describe the discovery phase
   > First phase of the Data Analytics Life Cycle.

-- Explain the purpose fo the discovery phase
+- **Explain the purpose fo the discovery phase**
-  > The data team familarizes themselves with the business domain, examines relevant historical data, and assesses available resources such as people, technology, time, and data.
-  > Framing the business problem ass an analytics challenge and formulating initial hypotheses to test and explore data.
+  > To understand the business problem and develop initial hypotheses

 - Define the question of interest of the data analytics project
   > What is the team attempting to achieve by doing the project, and what will be considered "good enough" as an outcome of the project?